 2017/21 – In January 2017, I was told by my father, he had cancer.
 I spent a lot of my time helping him in Edmonton.
 I returned in late July 2017 to Winnipeg where I began recording with Guy Anthony.
 Recording sessions went smooth.
 A few weeks later, I returned to Edmonton to be with my father.
 He passed early morning August 21 – 2017.
 My father was very much my best friend.
 I’m glad I was with him.
 I miss him a lot!
 In November we did another session and by May, all the Drum, Bass tracks were completed.
 In April 2019 Gus Monsanto joined Eden Myrrh on Vocals.
 A experienced vocalist & someone I would call a friend.
 Nikko & Gus joining forces in writing has pushed the songs to world class levels.
 Mixing took place in 2021.
 I also finished the guitar that Todd used exclusively.
 A rare Jackson JRR – 94 Concept.
 The Concepts were only in production for one year (93-94).
 In June of 2020, a lyric video was released.
 Its the first song Todd & I wrote in 1987.
 It was appropriate, as we called our project VALIANT during those first few years.
 In the video link section Check video ☆ Eden Myrrh – Valiant

-2022 – LOST ANTHOLOGY – 4cd set/with booklet being released on March 7th.
+2022 – LOST ANTHOLOGY – 4cd set/with booklet was released on March 7th.
 It covers writing from 1988 – 2021.
 It commemorates 30yrs of composing music.
-Check video ☆ Eden Myrrh – The Last Children.
+Check video ☆ Eden Myrrh – The Last Children & Dead of Winter.
 A huge ‘Thanks’ to Bebeto Daroz for completing the artwork.
-Stay tuned…!
+These last 2 years, were dedicated to building the name in Radio, Magazine & YouTube interviews.

 What I know for sure is that for me….
 I’m back on my musical Journey.